What are Study Days?

 The next Study Day

-We are very pleased to announce that our next Study Day will be held on Friday 22nd May and will be titled Istanbul: city of faith, power and beauty.
+We are very pleased to announce that our next Study Day will be held on Wednesday 23rd September and will be titled Sculpture from Epstein to Emin.

 Timetable